Takhmina175/Ruby-Telegram-Bot/README.md

 5. Create an executable file named *main.rb* inside the **bin** folder as well as a *bot.rb* file inside the **lib** folder for storing the Telegram’s bot API.

 ### Codding the Telegram-Bot
-`In the bot.
-RB file, you put code that consistently will be running on the server The basic starting and ending messages in the Telegram-bot are shown in the code below:`
+In the bot.rb file, you put code that consistently will be running on the server The basic starting and ending messages in the Telegram-bot are shown in the code below:

 ![Example](code.png)